Moudoux/EMC/README.md

 ```
 {
-	"name": "me.deftware:EMC:13.2.9-1.12.2",
+	"name": "me.deftware:EMC:13.4.9-1.13",
 	"url": "https://gitlab.com/EMC-Framework/EMC/raw/master/maven/"
 }
 ```

-Then in the `minecraftArguments` field append `--tweakClass me.deftware.launch.Launcher` at the end.
+Then in the `arguments->game` array add `"--tweakClass", "me.deftware.launch.Launcher"` at the end.
 If you want to see an example on how to load EMC see [example_client.json](https://gitlab.com/EMC-Framework/EMC/blob/master/example_client.json)

 Stacking on top of Forge
 -------------------